TOAST-DOCS/ToastUI-Editor/zh/overview.md

 **Five basic plugins** are provided as follows, and can be downloaded and used with npm.

-* [**chart**](https://github.com/nhn/tui.editor/tree/master/plugins/chart) : A code block marked as a 'chart' will render [TOAST UI Chart](https://github.com/nhn/tui.chart).
+* [**chart**](https://github.com/nhn/tui.editor/tree/master/plugins/chart) : A code block marked as a 'chart' will render [NHN Cloud TOAST UI Chart](https://github.com/nhn/tui.chart).
 * [**code-syntax-highlight**](https://github.com/nhn/tui.editor/tree/master/plugins/code-syntax-highlight) : Highlight the code block area corresponding to the language provided by [Prism.js](https://prismjs.com/).
 * [**color-syntax**](https://github.com/nhn/tui.editor/tree/master/plugins/color-syntax) :
-  Using [TOAST UI ColorPicker](https://github.com/nhn/tui.color-picker), you can change the color of the editing text with the GUI.
+  Using [NHN Cloud TOAST UI ColorPicker](https://github.com/nhn/tui.color-picker), you can change the color of the editing text with the GUI.
 * [**table-merged-cell**](https://github.com/nhn/tui.editor/tree/master/plugins/table-merged-cell) :
   You can merge columns of the table header and body area.
 * [**uml**](https://github.com/nhn/tui.editor/tree/master/plugins/uml) : A code block marked as an 'uml' will render [UML diagrams](http://plantuml.com/screenshot).